menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Select one or more scopes.

-2. Right-click and, from the shortcut menu, select Set Discovery Schedule.
-The Schedule dialog box displays.
+2. Right-click and, from the shortcut menu, select Set :guilabel:`Discovery Schedule`.
+The *Schedule* dialog box displays.

-3. Select the Enable discovery schedule option.
+3. Select the :guilabel:`Enable discovery schedule` option.

   Schedule ____ every ___ day(s)/week(s)/month(s).
     Click the drop-down list and select the frequency (e.g., Daily, Weekly, etc.) and the occurrences (e.g., 1 day, 2 weeks, etc.).